-But if the dent/chip is actually a well-defined area and the borders are pretty sharp (the cracking of surrounding surface is the issue here), then the granite and marble repair kit will do the job well and save you a bunch of money on a pro.
+But if the dent/chip is a well-defined area and the borders are pretty sharp (the cracking of the surrounding surface is the issue here), then the granite and marble repair kit will do the job well and save you a bunch of money on a pro.

 New Marble Countertop Has Shallow Pits